engagingnewsproject/enp-platform/wp-content/plugins/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Changelog ==

+#### 2.6.2

+* Reverts a change to how the home path is calculated as it caused issues on installs where wp-config.php was stored outside of web root.
+Props to @mikelittle for the bug report.

+#### 2.6.1

+* Bump minimum WP requirement to 3.7.3, the latest security release on the 3.7 branch.
+* Fix an issues that could cause schedule times to fail to account for timezone differences.
+* Add a nonce check to the schedule settings.
+* Fix a possible JS warning when removing an exclude rule.
+* Our unit tests now run in PHP 5.2 again.

+#### 2.6

+* It's now possible to choose the time and day that your schedule will run on.
+* Introduces several new unit tests around schedule timings.
+* Fixes a bug that could cause the hourly schedule to run constantly.
+* Improved the layout of the Constants help panel.
+* If the backup root directory is unreadable then the plugin will no longer function.
+* Update the backups table match the standard WordPress table styles.
+* Improved styling for the settings dialogue.
+* Improved styling for the Server Info help tab.
+* /s/back ups/backups.
+* Remove Deprecated call to `screen_icon`.
+* Updated French translation.
+* Update the `WP CLI` command to use the new method for registering command.
+* Reload the schedules when re-setting up the default schedules so they show up straight away.
+* s/dpesnt't/doesn't.
+* Only show the estimated total schedule size when editing an existing schedule.
+* Stop stripping 0 from the minutes on hourly backups so that backups at 10 (& 20, etc.) past the hour correctly show.
+* Disable buttons whilst ajax requests are running.
+* Move spinners outside the buttons as they didn't look very good inside.
+* Improve the detection of the home path on multisite installs which have WordPress in a subdirectory.
+* Track the time that the running backup is started and display how long a backup has been running for.
+* Fix an issue that meant it wasn't possible to run multiple manual backups at the same time.
+* Many other minor improvements.

 #### 2.5